Family Recipe: How to Wrap and Cook Nepalese-Style Momos/Dumplings

 The mouth-watering smell and the smoke coming out from the freshly steamed momos/dumplings in the Momo Parlour was very popular in the suburb where I grew up.

-I wasn’t aware of the popularity of these dumplings until I discovered it when I first went to pick up my brother from his after-school program, and the Momo Parlour was just opposite to his program.
-The shop lady would sell momos, including freshly made tomato chutney/sauce wrapped in Banana leaves.
+I wasn’t aware of the popularity of these dumplings until I first went to pick up my brother from his after-school program, and the Momo Parlour was just opposite from his program.
+The shop lady would sell momos, including freshly made tomato chutney/sauce wrapped in banana leaves.
 It soon became my favourite.

-Little information about momos in Nepal: Momo is a very popular food in Nepal and Tibet.
-Nepali style momos taste quite different: lightly spicy, very juicy, and quite soft.
-According to Wikipedia, the idea of making these wonderful appetizers was bought to Nepal by Newari traders from Tibet during 1930s, and since then, it has become part of the family meal in almost all of the Nepali homes.
+Momo is a very popular food in Nepal and Tibet.
+Nepali-style momos taste quite different: lightly spicy, very juicy and quite soft.
+According to Wikipedia, the idea of making these wonderful appetizers was bought to Nepal by Newari traders from Tibet during 1930s.
+Since then, it has become part of the family meal in almost all of the Nepali homes.

 Making momo is a family chore here.
 All the family members are involved in preparing and cooking it.
 Involving the kids and the invited guests in wrapping the dumplings is common, which makes preparing this dish a fun activity to do.

 (Skip this step if you would prefer to use wonton wrappers.)

 - Mix the water and the flour and knead into a soft dough (the dough shouldn't be sticky).

 - Cover it and let it rest for half an hour.